 A volunteer, Carlos Sanchez, keeps a close eye on Mt.
 Tungurahua from the seismic monitoring station in Casa del Arbol.
-The station is located at an altitude of 2,600 metres and is about 1.5 kilometers away from the volcano on an adjacent mountain.
-It has a radio connection to Baños to alert residents in case an evacuation is required.
+The station is located at an altitude of 2,600 meters and is about 1.5 kilometers away from the volcano on an adjacent mountain.
+It has a radio connection to Baños to alert residents if an evacuation is required.

-The monitoring station is unusual in that it is actually a treehouse which hangs out over a very steep incline at the edge of the mountain.
+The monitoring station is unusual in that it is actually a treehouse hanging out over a steep incline at the edge of the mountain.

 Carlos would have occasional visitors—usually his family on weekends.
-To keep his kids amused, he built a swing from a sturdy branch overhanging the canyon.
+He built a swing from a sturdy branch overhanging the canyon to keep his kids amused.

 The original swing was tied to a branch and was a simple plank to sit on.
 No seatbelt or other strap—it was just a swing that arcs out over the canyon.
 One day a visitor saw them using it and posted a photo online.
 The result was a tremendous increase in the number of tourists visiting La Casa del Arbol.

 The increased tourism has had ups and downs.
 Carlos misses the solitude and peace, which gave him the opportunity to pursue his other pastime, bird-watching.
 Since the influx of tourists, there are fewer birds in the area.
-On the upside, Carlos can now afford to support the education of his children and his in-laws.
+On the upside, Carlos can now afford to support his children’s and his in-laws’ education.